gmr/pgdumplib/README.rst

 pgdumplib
 =========
-Library for accessing "custom" formatted PostgreSQL backups created with pg_dump.
+Library for accessing PostgreSQL backups created with pg_dump.